Prestigious Hotels of Old Quebec: Fairmont, Inns, and Exceptional Stays

 Hôtel Le Priori

-A stone's throw from Auberge Saint-Antoine, Hôtel Le Priori occupies an 18th-century stone house.
-Its contemporary design rooms elegantly contrast with the period stone walls.
+Just steps from Auberge Saint-Antoine, Hôtel Le Priori occupies an 18th-century stone house.
+Its design rooms with contemporary lines elegantly contrast with the period stone walls.

 Panoramic view